Lucite Purses - Popular Bags of the 1940s

 Paul Poiret

-Probably the most fashion-conscious of the early 20th Century fashion designers, Paul Poiret was particularly noted for his neoclassic and ‘oriental-ish’ creations with clothing designs that are cut along straight lines and rectangular motifs.
-The structured cuts represented a beginning of ‘modern fashion’, something quite welcomed, especially after the era of women clothing that always required wearing voluminous dresses with constricting corsets.
+Probably the most fashion-conscious of the early 20th-century fashion designers, Paul Poiret was particularly noted for his neoclassic and ‘oriental-ish’ creations with clothing designs that are cut along straight lines and rectangular motifs.
+The structured cuts represented the beginning of ‘modern fashion’, something quite welcomed, especially after the era of women's clothing that always required wearing voluminous dresses with constricting corsets.

-Poiret’s flamboyant designs which generally came in in brilliant colours – shades of red, blue, green, purple, and blue include:
+Poiret’s flamboyant designs, which generally came in brilliant colours – shades of red, blue, green, purple, and blue include:

 • Lampshade tunics